-35.5.7 Completeness of the type hierarchy
+35.5.7 Completeness of the qualifier hierarchy

-When you define a type system, its type hierarchy must be a lattice: every set of types has a unique least upper bound and a unique greatest lower bound.
-This implies that there must be a top type that is a supertype of all other types, and there must be a bottom type that is a subtype of all other types.
-Furthermore, the top type and bottom type should be defined specifically for the type system.
+When you define a type system, its qualifier hierarchy must be a lattice: every set of qualifiers has a unique least upper bound and a unique greatest lower bound.
+This implies that there must be a top qualifier that is a supertype of all other qualifiers, and there must be a bottom qualifier that is a subtype of all other qualifiers.
+Furthermore, the top qualifier and bottom qualifier should be defined specifically for the type system.
 Don't reuse an existing qualifier from the Checker Framework such as @Unqualified.

-It is possible that a single type-checker checks multiple type hierarchies.
-An example is the Nullness Checker, which has three separate type hierarchies, one each for nullness, initialization, and map keys.
-In this case, each type hierarchy would have its own top qualifier and its own bottom qualifier; they don't all have to share a single top qualifier or a single bottom qualifier.
+It is possible that a single type-checker checks multiple qualifier hierarchies.
+An example is the Nullness Checker, which has three separate qualifier hierarchies, one each for nullness, initialization, and map keys.
+In this case, each qualifier hierarchy would have its own top qualifier and its own bottom qualifier; they don't all have to share a single top qualifier or a single bottom qualifier.

-Bottom qualifier Your type hierarchy must have a bottom qualifier - a qualifier that is a (direct or indirect) subtype of every other qualifier.
+Bottom qualifier Your qualifier hierarchy must have a bottom qualifier - a qualifier that is a (direct or indirect) subtype of every other qualifier.

-null is the bottom type.
+null has the bottom type.
 Because the only value with type Void is null, uses of the type Void are also bottom.
 (The only exception is if the type system has special treatment for null values, as the Nullness Checker does.
 In that case, add the meta-annotation @QualifierForLiterals (LiteralKind.NULL) to the correct qualifier.)
 This legal code will not type-check unless null has the bottom type: